wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 Because the default environment behavior is that all licensed users are makers in this environment, you cannot remove users from this default environment.
-However, to create a workspace for users to build ad hoc apps and flows, Personal Productivity environments are created in Asia and Europe so that users can build these assets without being concerned about data drifting away from their home region.
+However, to create a workspace for users to build improvised apps and flows, Personal Productivity environments are created in Asia and Europe so that users can build these assets without being concerned about data drifting away from their home region.